Category Archives: Karl Swenson

 There are other impressive aspects, however, such as the trimmings.

-How the actors handle the playing cards, speak the game terminology, and smoke a fat cigar is realistic and adds some good authenticity to the film.
+Realistic, is how the actors handle the playing cards, speak the game terminology, and smoke a fat cigar adding some good authenticity to the film.
 The New Orleans flavor provides some culture and many black actors appear in small roles that at least provide some representation of the real southern city.

 Despite the talented cast only McQueen shines.